2024 Projects

 Planetary Health Considerations in Human Health Education: PPE Recycling Pilot Project in the Schulich School of Medicine and Dentistry Anatomy Lab

-This project implemented a PPE recycling program in the Anatomy Lab at the Schulich School of Medicine and Dentistry, specifically focusing on disposable face masks.
-It is estimated that more than 25,000 disposable face masks will be diverted from landfill through this program, as they are currently thrown in the garbage.
+This project implemented a PPE recycling program in the Clinical Anatomy Lab at the Schulich School of Medicine and Dentistry, specifically focusing on disposable face masks.
+The first boxes were set up in May 2024, and have filled and shipped 10 boxes, equating to approximately 15,000 to 20,000 masks.

 Snack Wrapper Recycling Program